telecomcraft/homelabs/docs/labs/networks/mikrotik/initial-routeros-configuration-best-practices.md

 - RouterOS
 ---

-# Initial RouterOS Configuration Best Practices
+# Initial RouterOS Configuration Best Practices [DRAFT]

 After installing RouterOS in a VM, we’re ready to perform the initial configuration.